The Vector Grounding Problem: The Vector Grounding Problem

+Connectionist models have come a long way since the 1980s, with deep neural networks (DNNs) emerging as powerful tools for various tasks \citep{lecunDeepLearning2015}.
+Recent research has converged on training deep neural networks on vast amounts of data to perform a broad range of tasks they were not explicitly designed for.
+Such DNNs are often called `foundation models' \citep{bommasaniOpportunitiesRisksFoundation2022}, though we will use the more descriptive label `generative pre-trained models'.
+Most of these models are built with a neural network architecture called the `Transformer', introduced by \citet{Vaswani2017}, which uses a mechanism called `attention' to capture global dependencies between sequential elements.
+This architecture has proved particularly effective for linguistic and visual data.

-Some Large Pre-Trained Models, called \emph{Large Language Models} (LLMs), are trained exclusively on text.
-LLMs like GPT-3 and PaLM have over \(10^{11}\) parameters and are trained on massive corpora spanning hundred of billions of words, containing a significant subset of all written text on the internet (e.g., millions of web pages, hundreds of thousands of books, and all of English Wikipedia).
+LLMs are generative pre-trained models trained on text data.
+State-of-the-art LLMs have over \(10^{11}\) parameters and are trained on massive corpora spanning trillions of words, effectively ingesting a substantial fraction of all text available on the internet.
 After training, LLMs can generate well-written and coherent paragraphs about virtually any topic.
-Furthermore, given explicit instructions in natural language in the input sequence, or `prompts', they can perform a broad range of tasks, including: summarising long-form content, translating between multiple languages, answering complex questions, engaging in commonsense reasoning, solving simple logic and maths problems, generating code for simple programs, or explaining jokes.
+Furthermore, given explicit instructions in natural language in the input sequence, or `prompts', they can perform a broad range of tasks, including: summarising long-form content, translating between multiple languages, answering complex questions, engaging in commonsense reasoning, solving logic and maths problems, generating code, or explaining jokes \citep{srivastava2023beyond}.

-LLMs learn distributed representations of words conditioned on the contexts in which they appear in the training data.
-More specifically, these models process input text into a sequence of tokens (i.e., full words, word-parts such as `-ing', punctuation marks, and other linguistic symbols).
-LLMs encode each token as a vector of real-valued numbers in a high-dimensional vector space, and estimate the probabilities of all possible next tokens in the sequence based on the previous context vectors.
-The resulting prediction of the next token in the sequence is then compared to the actual next token, and the model's parameters are subsequently updated to make the correct token more probable in that context, and other tokens less probable.
-This encourages the model to learn representations of tokens conditioned on the contexts in which they tend to occur, with semantically similar tokens having vectors that are close together in the high-dimensional space.
+LLMs process text into a sequence of \textit{tokens}: units that may map onto whole words or word parts.
+Each token is encoded as a high-dimensional vector called an \textit{embedding}.
+The model then estimates a probability distribution over possible next tokens based on the sequence of token embeddings.
+During training, next-token predictions are compared against the actual next token in the training data, and model parameters are adjusted to increase the probability of correct tokens while suppressing alternatives.
+Though LLMs do not treat words as the main units of processing, the combination of tokens can form an indefinite number of possible words, and we can view the vectors for such composing tokens as jointly forming a word embedding.
+This training process (confusingly known as pre-training) encourages the model to produce context-sensitive embeddings, with semantically similar words having vectors that are close together in the high-dimensional space.